MadsAagaard/pacbioGermline/README.md

 The tools used and output generated depends on how the pipeline is run.
 See below for instructions.
 The script requires a samplesheet as input:

+## Default samplesheet format (based on LabWare metadata output)
+The default samplesheet is derived from the labWare metadata output generated per run.
+The samplesheet is structured as single column, 1 sample per row.
+Each entry consists of 7 fields separated by underscore ("_"):
+1. rekvisition
+2. NPN / sampleID
+3. Bio. material
+4. Analysis testlist
+5. Gender (M=male, K=female)
+6. Proband (T=true, F=false)
+7. Internal reference (if absent, i.e. single sample: "noInfo")

+Example:
+0000012345_123456789012_11_SL-LWG-CNV_K_F_noInfo

-## Samplesheet format, unrelated samples
+## Custom samplesheet format, unrelated samples
+A custom samplesheet can be envoked with the --intSS parameter (see parameter section)

-The most basic samplesheet contains 3 tab-separated columns in this specific order:
+A custom samplesheet consists of at least 3 tab separated columns, in this particular order:

     CASE_GROUP NPN GENDER

-Where CASE_GROUP can be either the NPN for unrelated samples, or e.g. contain a groupID for samples that should be analyzed together, e.g. "WCS_CNV", "TRIO_NAME" etc.
+Where CASE_GROUP can be either the NPN for unrelated samples, or e.g. contain a groupID for samples that should be analyzed together, e.g. "WCS_CNV", "TRIO_NAME" "PROJECT_A" etc.

-Example: Unrelated samples, separate output for each sample, use NPN as CASE_GROUP, so each sampleoutput is stored in an output folder named {NPN}

-    123456789012  123456789012   female
-    234567890123  234567890123   male
-    345678901234  345678901234   male

 Example: Unrelated samples, but collect sampleoutput per group based on values in CASE_GROUP